 Georgiana is a very small town located in the state of Alabama.
 With a population of 1,667 people and two constituent neighborhoods, Georgiana is the 232nd largest community in Alabama.

-Georgiana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Georgiana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Georgiana are a mix of both white- and blue-collar jobs.
 Overall, Georgiana is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Georgiana who work in office and administrative support (15.51%), healthcare suport services (12.58%), and food service (11.01%).

 The per capita income in Georgiana in 2010 was $12,428, which is low income relative to Alabama and the nation.
 This equates to an annual income of $49,712 for a family of four.
 Georgiana also has one of the higher rates of people living in poverty in the nation, with 35.51% of its population below the federal poverty line.

 Georgiana is a very ethnically-diverse town.
 The people who call Georgiana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgiana residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Georgiana include English, Irish, German, and Scottish.

 The most common language spoken in Georgiana is English.
 Other important languages spoken here include Spanish and African languages.